-I saw the neurologist on Tuesday and while it’s not an urgent tumour to remove, the issue is checking if I have other tumours in my spine and also getting more information about the tumour behind my eye which will require more scans.
+The next step is getting more information about the tumour behind my eye which will require more scans.
 The neurosurgeon believes I will need surgery to remove the tumour because the MRI scan shows it has thickened the bone behind my eye towards my brain.

 The last three weeks have been a constant buzz of doctors’ appointments and getting my head around what has been found behind my eye.

 I’m positive that all will be ok, but I did get teary while being referred to the neurosurgeon because what if the results had been different?
 What if it was malignant?
 What if it had been too late?
 Now I have to focus less on the what if’s and more on the what now.

 Right now, it’s a case of working out what needs to be done to ensure the tumour doesn’t impact my health – more specifically my eyesight and brain.
 I only found out today how serious the surgery and recovery will be if surgery needs to happen.

 So the moral of all this is if you have a pressing health concern or something that doesn’t look right, get a second opinion.
 And if the second opinion doesn’t sound right get a third opinion.

 My eye problem was taken seriously after seeing a different GP (a third doctor!).
 I probably shouldn’t have let it go on for as long as I had but I trusted the medical professionals I was seeing and I went with the flow as they weren’t concerned, so I had no reason to be concerned either.